pjambet/redis-in-ruby/content/post/chapter-1-basic-server.md

 irb(main):003:0> s.accept
 ```

 The `accept` method does not return.
-The documentation is sadly very succint:
+The documentation is sadly very succinct:

 > Accepts an incoming connection.
 It returns a new TCPSocket object.